 Grill over high heat, but with the grill cover open.
 This is important.
 You can grill-roast a venison loin, but it will overcook way faster — heat under the grill cover will cook the top of the loin almost as fast as the part that is closest to the fire.
 I rarely do this, preferring instead to take my time and let the fire do the cooking.

 This also lets you baste the meat with your favorite sauce.
-I often skip this, but I do happen to like my Jack Daniels-based BBQ sauce in this case, but you could use anything you want.
+I often skip this, but I do happen to like my Jack Daniels-based BBQ sauce when I am in the mood for BBQ sauce.
 A lot of times I will just let fire, salt and smoke flavor the venison, with maybe a splash of lemon at the table.

 How do you know it’s done?
 Use the finger test, which gives you a good idea about the doneness of the center of a piece of meat by touching it with your finger.
 My friend Elise has a good breakdown of the finger test here.

 Lastly, let your grilled venison rest, tented with foil, for at least 5 to 10 minutes before cutting into it.
 You can wait up to 15 minutes before losing too much heat if your backstrap is very thick.
 I cannot stress how important this is.
 Really.
 If you learn nothing else from this post, remember to rest your steaks!

 - Olive oil